pteich/h5web-es6-boilerplate/README.md

 You need NodeJS and npm allready installed on your system.
 If you need help have a look at [https://nodejs.org/](https://nodejs.org/)

-All dependecies are installed as npm packages and installed using this command:
+Clone this repo and install als dependencies with this command:

 ```
 npm install
 ```

+After that execute `gulp serve`, point your browser to http://localhost:3000 and start adding and editing files in `src`.

 ## Gulp Tasks